How To Beatbox Fast

 Fast Pattern 2: The Basic Hi-hat Technique

-The Basic Hi-hat Beatbox Technique
+The Basic Hi-hat Technique

 P: Kick